A Short History

 The first constitution was adopted by the twenty-five Foundation Members on the 25th January 1973, the formal “birthday” of the church.
 The founding agreement is framed in the Church Office and some of the twenty-five are still members.

 In February 1976 a series of neighbourhood outreach meetings were conducted by Rev Andre Erasmus from Cape Town, under the title “The Other Man in Space”.
 In January 1977 Rev and Mrs Charles Pocock arrived in Harare to pastor the church for a year, on secondment from their church in Hove, England.
 That year was a period of notable growth as Charles and Enid were free to devote their full time to ministering in the area.
-In July 1978 Rev & Mrs Graham Jones commenced a period of ministry that lasted till May 1982.
-Again this was a period of steady and consolidated growth.
+In July

-1978
+1978 - 1982

 For many years the Cunningham’s home was used for Sunday School, worship services, church meetings, youth groups and other supplementary activities.
-In parallel the Sunday School and morning services expanded into the Scout Hall and this has been used for 15 years for Northside activities.
+In parallel, the Sunday School and morning services expanded into the Scout Hall, and this has been used for 15 years for Northside activities.
 The move to the Vainona Primary School Hall solved the accommodation problems for a while but in 1982 it became clear that even this was not adequate as the logistical problems of storage for books, Sunday School equipment, cups, etc. were becoming too burdensome.
 We needed our own home base.
 The building project was launched on two fronts.
 One was to obtain a suitable site, and the other to raise the funds for a building.
 It would take too long to detail how each was brought to a successful conclusion.
-But each was spectacularly successful and we are very grateful to God for the way He has provided these essential facilities for us.
+But each was spectacularly successful, and we are very grateful to God for the way He has provided these essential facilities for us.

 In 1982 it became clear that we needed our own home base.